-Foundations Lesson #19 Stewardship, Tithing, and Giving, Part Two

-Going on to Roman Numeral number two on our outline, let's now look at the practice of tithing.
-In order to talk about the tithe, we first need to take a look at something called the sacred portion.
-Ownership is defined in two ways: who is it that has the right to use the property which is owned and, more importantly, who is it that is not allowed to use the property that is owned.
-So if Demetrius owns a tan pickup truck - he paid for it, and he has the title to it - then he is able to use it when he wants to.
-But, more importantly, he has the right to tell other people that they can't use that tan pickup truck.
+Foundations Lesson #19A Stewardship, Tithing, and Giving, Part 2 importantly, who doesn't have the right to use the property that's owned.
+So if Demetrius owns a tan pickup truck - he paid for it, and he has the title to it - then he's able to use it when he wants to.
+But, more importantly, he also has the right to tell other people that they can't use that tan pickup truck.
 He has the right to restrict other people from using it.
 Why?
 Because it's his.
 They can't use it unless they first get his permission.
-So if somebody rightfully tells you that you can't use the green thigamawob that's in front of them, you know that they own it.
+So if somebody rightfully tells you that you can't use the purple thigamawob that's in front of them, you know that they own it.